kaapstorm/the_right_god/src/01_the_daily.rst

     After what I have experienced, I have no doubt.
 Absolutely no doubt.

 Michael Barbaro
-    So just to make sure I have this right.
-You're saying that consciousness is a property of the universe, and it is what allows us to have experiences.
+    So just to make sure I have this right: You're saying that consciousness is a property of the universe, and it is what allows us to have experiences.